 Point-of-care tool licensing update: UpToDate

-UBC Library is frequently asked to provide access to the point-of-care tool UpToDate.
-Over the past few years we have investigated the possibility of subscribing to this resource, most recently in cooperation with the MD Undergraduate Program and its students.
-With competing demands on the Library’s budget, we have determined that the Library is unable to subscribe to this resource for a number of reasons.
+UBC Library sometimes receives requests to purchase access to the point-of-care tool UpToDate.
+We have investigated the possibility of subscribing to this resource several times over the years.
+We have determined that the Library is unable to do so for a number of reasons.

-• UpToDate’s pricing model is primarily geared to individual subscribers.
+• UpToDate’s pricing model is primarily geared towards individual subscribers.

-Institutional subscriptions for UpToDate are extremely expensive, particularly when remote (off-campus) access is included.
+Institutional subscriptions for UpToDate are very expensive, particularly when remote (off-campus) access is included.
 Off-campus access is essential for our users, as many are based at sites other than the UBC Point Grey campus.
-We have discussed many different subscription models with UpToDate’s representatives, however we have not been able to arrive at a sustainable pricing model.

-• UpToDate is available at all B.C. health authorities on-site (and sometimes off-site with valid employee credentials).
+• For those working/learning in clinical settings, UpToDate is available at all B.C. health authorities on-site (and sometimes off-site with valid employee credentials).
+Free or discounted access is available to many UBC students through professional or student organizations.

 Students have the option of purchasing an individual subscription at a discounted rate through the Canadian Federation of Medical Students.
 The Divisions of Family Practice provides UpToDate access to family physicians who are members and is offering free access for students and residents through March 31st, 2025.
-The College of Physicians and Surgeons of BC also licenses a number of point-of-care tools on behalf of members.
+The Pharmacy Undergraduate Society subscribes to UpToDate.

 • BMJ Best Practice – a decision-support tool for use at the point of care that is structured around the patient consultation.